reidiens/R_MATH/README.md

 Well my name starts with R, and the math part is because this library contains libraries that help you do math! yay!

 ### Why??
 I wanted to learn how computers calculate sine and the best way to do that is to do it yourself.
+Let it be known that I am not a mathematician and I dont work for IEEE so this shit is mad innacurate sometimes.

 ## Implemented Functions:
 - `int r_abs(int x)` - Returns the absolute value of the input